10 Tips For Drinking More Water Every DayBy Sarah S – Jenny Craig

 1. Set reminders

 Creating reminders will help jog your memory to drink more water.
-Set up a calendar reminder on your computer for little reminders throughout the day.
+Set up a calendar reminder on your computer for little reminders to keep your hydration levels up throughout the day.
 Need an audible reminder?
 Set an hourly alarm on your phone to remind yourself to take a few sips.
 If you are more of a visual person, try leaving a post-it note by your desk or in your kitchen to drink some water every time you see a note.
 You can even leave a note in your car to remind you to take a sip while on the road.
 Write it in your calendar or on your to-do list and check off your consumption!
 Setting constant reminders to drink more water will help you turn a chore into a routine.

 2. Make it a routine

 Make drinking water a part of your everyday routine!
-For example, when you first wake up in the morning, try to drink a cup of water before you enjoy breakfast.
+For example, when you first wake up in the morning, try to consume a cup of water before you enjoy breakfast.
 This will not only help you stay hydrated, but it could even help with digestion.
 To start, pick one or two habits that you practice daily and add drinking water to them.
-That way, you can slowly work more water consumption into your routine.
+That way, you can slowly work more water consumption into your daily routine.

 3. Choose a water bottle you like